-Maritime Transportation and Regional Sustainability is a critical examination of the developing global connections between maritime transport and regional sustainability.
-This book provides a comprehensive, holistic examination on how the maritime transport sector helps regions to achieve their sustainability goals, especially focusing on the challenges posed by climate change.
-It analyzes maritime transport from multiple perspectives, establishing a strong theoretical framework drawn on evidence from both the developed and emerging economies across the globe.
-It identifies commonalities that contribute to a coherent transport-region relationship, including how maritime operations, planning, and management impact regional governance.
-Tracing the vital threads linking transport to its regional surroundings, Maritime Transportation and Regional Sustainability analyses the major issues and challenges that maritime transport researchers, planners, and policymakers face.
+Maritime Transport and Regional Sustainability is a critical examination on how the maritime transport sector helps regions to achieve their sustainability goals, especially focusing on the challenges posed by climate change.
+This book analyzes maritime transport from multiple perspectives, establishing a strong theoretical framework drawn on evidence from both the developed and emerging economies across the globe.
+It identifies commonalities that contribute to a coherent transportregion relationship, including how maritime operations, planning, and management impact regional governance.
+Tracing the vital threads linking transport to its regional surroundings, Maritime Transport and Regional Sustainability analyses the major issues and challenges that maritime transport researchers, planners, and policymakers are facing.

 Researchers and graduate students in transportation, planning, economics, environmental studies, logistics; Policymakers, industry specialists and other stakeholders invested in planning and developing policy and research on transport and regional sustainability

 1. Setting the scene on maritime transport and regional sustainability

 2. Environmental governance in shipping and ports: Sustainability and scale challenges

 Part II: Adapting to climate change impacts

 3. Storm resilience and sustainability at the Port of Providence, USA

 4. Insights from recent economic modeling on port adaptation to climate change effects